TheMariday/marimapper/docs/backends/WLED.md

 # WLED Backend Tutorial

-WLED should work pretty much out of the box, test your backend with `marimapper_check_backend --backend wled`.
+WLED should work pretty much out of the box, test your backend with `marimapper_check_backend wled`.
 It should cause LED 0 to blink.

 If you need to change the server address, use the `--server` argument